Monroe Workers’ Compensation Lawyer

 If you or a loved one were involved in a work-related injury in Monroe, time is limited to take action to get the compensation that you are entitled.
 Make sure you report the accident and injuries to your supervisor right after it happens, even if it seems minor or insignificant.
 A claim for benefits will usually be due one year after the date the accident occurred.

 Work-related illnesses or diseases connected to your job could be subject to specific time limitations.
 In the state of Louisiana, you must file injury claims before the one-year prescriptive date.
 There’s no need to wait to get these work-related injuries resolved.
 Call the qualified team at Gordon McKernan Injury Attorneys Monroe and consult with one of our team members.
 Representing personal injury victims is a specialty at our firm.
-We have over 300 years of combined legal experience.
-We have recovered over a billion dollars for our clients over the years.
+We have over 679+ years of combined legal experience.
+We have recovered over $2.5 Billion for our clients over the years.
 Call us today at 318.716.3888 and get free, confidential consultation today.